KevinRamsunder/cunyfirst-course-api/README.md

 ###Note
 I have been working on this project since mid-2013.
 During this time, CunyFirst's client code has been constantly changing, and continues to do so today.
 Each time, my code has to be refactored; this is the nature of web-scraping applications.
-Luckily, I feel confident in the quality of this code to attest that is fairly straightforward to re-adapt the existing code to the new client code.
+Luckily, I feel confident in the quality of this code to attest that it is fairly straightforward to re-adapt the existing code to the new client code.
 I have done so many times at this point to get the program to work in time for course scheduling.